 Each letter version can also have variants -- typically small variations on one letter version.
-Click "Add Variant" to add a new variant, with its own default subject and message.
+Click the green "+Add" to add a new variant, with its own default subject and message.
 Click the "Next" or "Previous" buttons to navigate through variants, and the "Delete" button to delete one.
 You can have as many variants you want for each letter version.
 When an activist goes to write a letter, they will be presented with one random variant for that letter version, which they can then customize if you've allowed customization.

 You must have at least one letter version for each letter campaign, and each letter version must have at least one target.
 To add another letter version, click the "Save & Add Version" button when editing your letter campaign.
 To remove the current letter version, click the "Remove Version" button.